browserengineering/book/book/visual-effects.md

 for more on that topic).

-Here you can see that the intersection of the orange and blue [^note-yellow] rectangle renders as pink.
+Here you can see that the intersection of the orange and blue [^note-yellow] square renders as pink.
 Let's work through the math to see why.
 Here we are blending a blue color with orange, via the "difference" blend mode.
 Blue has (red, green, blue) color channels of (0, 0, 1.0), and orange has (1.0, 0.65, 0.0).
 The blended result will then be (1.0 - 0, 0.65 - 0, 1.0 -